 The most successful organizations are those moving most aggressively to implement digital transformation that drives clear results.
-Canada’s companies are not moving fast enough.
-How can best practices in digital adoption be accelerated throughout the economy?
-How is government approaching this challenge?
+How can best practices in digital adoption and implementation be accelerated throughout government and the economy?
 How can data visualization help drive transparency and decision-making?

 12:35 pm Lunch